Total Return for Permanently Endowed Charities

 Nick Murphy

-Charities will be familiar with the problems created by persistent low interest rates: is it possible to create income for today’s beneficiaries while also generating returns for future beneficiaries?
-The total return approach is a potential option for charities with a permanent endowment and indeed for any other charity.
 It means charities can take some of their income from capital gains, rather than just organic income.
 It can be a more flexible solution, but can also bring administrative complexities for permanent endowments on which this article is especially focused.
 Trustees should weigh the pros and cons carefully.

-The past decade has been challenging for income investors: the response of central banks to the Global Financial Crisis and pandemic has been to push interest rates lower.
+The past decade has been challenging for income investors: until recently the response of central banks to the Global Financial Crisis and pandemic has been to push interest rates lower.
 Charity trustees have found themselves with an uncomfortable dilemma: take more risk to achieve the same level of income or resign themselves to lower income levels and – potentially – compromise their charitable goals.

 Following a change in the law in 2013, charity trustees can pass a resolution to adopt the ‘total return’ approach for their permanent endowment funds – a focus on overall return rather than just income yield.
 This provides a mechanism whereby trustees can take income from accumulated capital gains as well as organic income, such as dividends from shares or interest from bonds.
-(Before 2013, the total return approach could only be adopted by applying to the Charity Commission).
+(Before 2013, the total return approach could only be adopted by applying it to the Charity Commission).

 In addition, not only are ‘safe’ income-generative assets increasingly scarce, this approach potentially neglected assets that deliver most of their return as capital growth, such as some of the alternative asset classes (commodities, hedge funds) and index-linked gilts.
 This risked negatively influencing returns for future beneficiaries.
-There appeared to be no way to treat both sets of beneficiaries fairly.

 The total return approach